This is one of several user guides on specific topics. The directory for all user guides is here.

 The Shaper panel lets you configure the shaper, which is one component of a deal recipe (the other component is the Cards panel).

-A shaper consists of from 1 to 11 shaper tabs.
-In each shaper tab, you can configure the shapes and high card point (HCP) ranges of each hand.
+A shaper consists of HCP, Controls, and Losing Trick Count point ranges for the North/South and East/West pairs, and from 1 to 11 shaper tabs, each with settings for all four seats.
+In each shaper tab, you can configure the shapes and point ranges of each hand.

-“(West shape(s) are true) and (West HCP range is true) and (North shape(s) are true) and (North HCP range is true)…” and so on for each of the four hands in one shaper tab.
+“(West shape(s) are true) and (West point ranges are true) and (North shape(s) are true) and (North point ranges are true)…” and so on for each of the four hands in one shaper tab.

 Be careful—don’t select mutually exclusive shapes inside of one list box (e.g. don’t select both “Balanced” and “Unbal” in one list box, since both cannot be true at the same time).